 Making sure you minimise the number of errors and warnings in the feed can increase the number of searches your products are eligible to appear for and their position, so can improve overall performance of your ads.

 One final tip, before you get started with PLAs remember to think about your campaign strategy based on your business goals.
 Once you have defined targets for your products you can optimise your bids to get the most value out of your budget.
-Please feel free to comment below if you have any questions about Google PLAs.
+Please feel free to contact us if you have any questions about Google PLAs.